DavidJohnson86/XMT---XML-Merger-Tool/README.md

 Why not merge it ?
 This tool help for you in that case.

 Features:
--Removing failed testcases from the first tesreport what is passed in the second test report.
+- Removing failed testcases from the first tesreport what is passed in the second test report.
--Adding testcases what is passed and faied before.
+- Adding testcases what is passed and faied before.
--Creting a new xml what is merged.
+- Creting a new xml what is merged.

 This software code is developed in Python2.7.

 Used built in libraries:
--ElementTree
+- ElementTree
--Tkinter
+- Tkinter
--Some easyGUI modules
+- Some easyGUI modules